wkh237/react-native-fetch-blob/README.md

 #### Download to storage directly

-The simplest way is give a `fileCach` option to config, and set it to `true`.
-This will let the incoming response data stored in a temporary path **wihout** any file extension.
+The simplest way is give a `fileCache` option to config, and set it to `true`.
+This will let the incoming response data stored in a temporary path **without** any file extension.

 **These files won't be removed automatically, please refer to [Cache File Management](#user-content-cache-file-management)**